-1. A decision to apply special protection measures for trial participants shall contain:

-- b) the term of the special protection measure. - 2.
+- 1. A decision to apply special protection measures for trial participants shall contain: - a) the person with respect to whom a special protection measure is applied (inclusion in a special protection programme for participants in proceedings); - b) the term of the special protection measure. - 2.
 A special protection measure may be applied for an indefinite period. - 3.
 A decision to apply a special protection measure shall not be public.
 This decision shall apply only to the person under protection. - 4.
-If the term of a special protection measure expires, it may be extended if there is still a need to apply it.

-5. If the grounds for applying special protection measures no longer exist, the person who made a decision on its application shall annul this protection measure, which shall immediately be notified to the person under protection.
+If the term of a special protection measure expires, it may be extended if there is still a need to apply it. - 5.
+If the grounds for applying special protection measures no longer exist, the person who made a decision on its application shall annul this protection measure, which shall immediately be notified to the person under protection.